In real estate, price excites people—but legality protects them.

 • Agricultural vs Non-Agricultural (NA) status

-📌 Incorrect land use can block construction, bank loans, and resale—making zoning checks essential in legal verification of property.
+📌 Incorrect zoning can block construction, loans, and resale.

 • Completion Certificate (CC)